isomerpages/imda-pixel/_connect-with-us/FAQ.md

 As PIXEL is not a commercial service provider, our facilities are not for hire.
 We are open to supporting innovation-related events at our space.
 If you are interested, you may email us at [pixel@imda.gov.sg](mailto:pixel@imda.gov.sg) to request for usage, sharing with us more details about your event.

-##### 3. How do I become an incubatee in PIXEL?
+##### 4. How do I become an incubatee in PIXEL?

+We are focused on Singapore-registered start-ups which have products aligned with PIXEL’s technology focus area, and have at least a prototype/proof-of-concept.
+These are in immersive media (i.e. AR/VR), AI, data analytics, IoT, robotics, 5G with a business-to-business (B2B) focus, preferably in the Built Environment/ Industrial/ Lifestyle sectors.

+Apply for incubation in our complimentary co-working space [here](https://form.gov.sg/%22%20/l%20%22!/6347a3c39854900012674f4d).
+Application will be based on merit.
+We will require the following information:

+*   Company information (e.g. year of establishment, key founders and team, team size, funds raised to date)

+*   Business model (e.g. key customers, addressable market)

+*   Product Development/Expansion plans (e.g. plans for commercialisation)

+*   Key project milestones during your incubation at PIXEL

-Singapore-registered start-ups involved in tech or digital media content development may apply for a Project Suite in PIXEL.
+*   Contributions back to the Innovation community (e.g. providing mentorship) Singapore-registered start-ups involved in tech or digital media content development may apply for a Project Suite in PIXEL.
 Applicants will be assessed based on the following:

-*   Company background
-*   Business model
-*   Team members
-*   Feasibility of project
-*   Project potential
-*   Potential to contribute to the Tech or Media Community. (e.g. mentorship, proprietary technology)

-Apply for incubation in our complimentary co-working space or project suites [here](https://form.gov.sg/#!/6347a3c39854900012674f4d).

 ##### 4. Does my company have to be registered in Singapore to be eligible for incubation?